-The Company had previously accrued \$667,969 for termination benefits related to a former senior management team member during the last fiscal year.
+The Company had previously accrued \$667,969 for termination benefits related to a former senior management team member during the 2023 fiscal year.
 The amount continues to represent management's best estimate of the termination benefits owed.
-On April 5, 2024, this former senior executive filed a claim for wrongful dismissal.
-An additional amount of \$1,832,031 has been claimed, which the Company has not accrued for and believes to be unwarranted.
-There can be no assurance as to the final outcome of the claim and termination benefits owed.
+On April 5, 2024, this former senior executive filed a

 During the year end September 30, 2013, a non-interest-bearing loan of \$50,000 was made to a key employee.
-As of September 30, 2024, \$10,000 of this loan remained outstanding.
+As of March 31, 2025, \$10,000 of this loan remained outstanding

-Gain on Finance Lease Receivable
+Gain / Loss on Finance Lease Receivable

 During the first quarter of 2024, the Company entered into two sublease agreements for a total of 10,451 square feet out of a total of 18,246 square feet that comprises its Seattle facility.
-Both of these subleases are considered finance leases as it is reasonably certain that the sublease term will match that of the Company's existing lease agreements to April 2026.
-As a result of these transactions the company has recognized a finance lease receivable at the inception of the subleases in the amount of \$610,008 with an offsetting gain recognized in the consolidated statements of operations and comprehensive income (loss).
+Both subleases are considered finance leases as it was reasonably certain that the sublease term will match that of the Company's existing lease agreements to April 2026.
+As a result of these transactions the company recognized a finance lease receivable at the inception of the subleases in the amount of \$610,088 with an offsetting gain recognized in the condensed consolidated interim statements of operations and comprehensive income (loss).